phalcon-orphanage/docs/en/reference/controllers.rst

 Using Services as Controllers
 -----------------------------
 Services may act as controllers, controllers classes are always requested from the services container.
-Accordingly, a controller can be easily replaced by any other class registered with its name:
+Accordingly, any other class registered with its name can easily replace a controller:

 .. code-block:: php